Nikhila-KS/Donation_App/README.md

 * Donation description giving the overview each drive and option to donate for the same.
 <img src="https://user-images.githubusercontent.com/104531927/212479749-29ef16f7-0a03-4fa9-8b22-8d63667f1869.jpeg" width=30%>

-* Form - It contains all of the necessary information about the person, such as name, email, phone number, address, password, and confirmation.
+* Form - A form to confirm that user wishes to participate in the particular drive.
 <img src="https://user-images.githubusercontent.com/104531927/212479961-25cf7496-a510-4d48-bfed-2916e23326a6.jpeg" width=30%>